PerniShoes/PerniShoes/README.md

 <img align="right" alt="C++ icon" width="100px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/cplusplus/cplusplus-original.svg" />

 I studied at DAE (Digital Arts and Entertainment) for a year.
 Was enlisted for a Game Development course taught in C++.
 My love for C++ comes from the control it gives to it's user and it's high-performance.
+I really like how much there is to learn in C++.
 I love learning as much as possible about C++ and it's uses.
 Feel free to check out my repositories and progress I am making :D!

 #

 ### My favourite line of code: